Leica M11 announced: Leica’s best and most-rounded M to date

 Leica M11 – bespoke full-frame sensor

-The sensor is a new model that won’t be used in other Leicas (probably due to the size).
-The 60MP device is a BSI CMOS type, so it should help mitigate the extreme ray angle issues that contributed to (the mostly correctible) colour and corner shading of the past.
 In addition, a newly-designed UV/IR cover glass is said to dramatically reduce flare and ghosting.
-Samples shown at the briefing made by photographer Joshua Jackson, who has early access to the camera, seemingly confirmed this.
+Samples shown at the briefing made by photographer Joshua Jackson, who had early access to the camera, seemingly confirmed this.
 A Leica spokesperson also confirmed that the new cover glass improves colour reproduction.
 That might refer to the reduction of colour-shading: it’s certainly a contributor but is there any more to it?
 That’s still unknown at this time.
-Noise reduction (dark frame subtraction) can be turned off, thus reducing the time between shots in long-exposure lowlight shooting.
-It also means NR can be performed in post, which is preferable anyway.

 Pixel binning is adopted for the 36MP and 18MP options resulting in lower noise (and claimed higher dynamic range as a result).
 Dual gain technology was apparently mentioned in the presentation, though I missed that (didn’t hear it).
 It makes sense and will be confirmed by testing.